JIH7/calculator-react-typescript-scss/README.md

 I believe (fingers crossed) that this implementation is memory safe.
 I always try to be wary when using `useEffect()` and I'm still learning the ins and outs.

 My actual calculator implementation is modeled largely after the behavior of the Windows 10 calculator since it was an easy reference.
-My previous versions had some major issues with chaining
+My previous versions had some major issues with chaining multiple operations.
+The first one also wouldn't handle overflow at all and would instead display an error message "OVERFLOW" on screen.
+I think my solution this time is pretty effective.
+There are maybe a few more booleans tracking aspects of calculator state than I'd like, but I think I've really trimmed the fat and reused things while also preventing more issues this time around.

 ### Continued development